nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 * `transaction_data_hashes_alg` OPTIONAL: String representing the hash algorithm identifier used to calculate the hash of the payment request.
 "Hash Name String" column in the [IANA "Named Information Hash Algorithm"](https://www.iana.org/assignments/named-information/named-information.xhtml).
 Default value is `sha-256`.
 * `a2pay` REQUIRED: A2Pay' as base64 URL encoded SD-JWT containing the matching hash of the payment request given in `payment-request` claim within the key-binding JWT (see OpenID4VP section B4.5 [^openid4vp]).

-The JWT must be signed by the PSP' using the key belonging to the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2].
+The JWT must be signed by the PSP' including a certificate that reliably identifies the PSP' as it is required by article 34 of [Commission Delegated Regulation (EU) 2018/389](https://eba.europa.eu/regulation-and-policy/payment-services-and-electronic-money/regulatory-technical-standards-on-strong-customer-authentication-and-secure-communication-under-psd2).
+Existing qualified eIDAS certificates already used by Third Party Providers (TPPs) or the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2] may be used.

+The JWT must be digitally signed by the PSP, including a certificate that clearly and reliably identifies the PSP.
+This requirement aligns with Article 34 of [Commission Delegated Regulation (EU) 2018/389](https://eba.europa.eu/regulation-and-policy/payment-services-and-electronic-money/regulatory-technical-standards-on-strong-customer-authentication-and-secure-communication-under-psd2), which outlines obligations for secure communication and authentication in the context of PSD2.

+To fulfill this requirement, PSPs can leverage existing qualified eIDAS certificates, which are already widely used by Third Party Providers (TPPs) for PSD2 compliance.
+Alternatively, PSPs might also be able to use a Relying Party Access Certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2].

 Example of a Payment Authorization Object payload:
 ```json